Bangladesh says AstraZeneca shot supplies may resume soon, including from India

 The country urgently needs 1.5 million doses to fully immunise other recipients of a first dose, and has sought help from the United States, Canada and others.

-Bangladesh has also received 2 million of the 15 million doses of Sinopharm vaccine it has ordered, as well as 2.5 million doses of Moderna's (MRNA.O) vaccine and 100,000 of Pfizer's (PFE.N) through COVAX.
+Bangladesh has also received 2 million of the 15 million doses of Sinopharm vaccine it has ordered, as well as 2.5 million doses of Moderna’s vaccine and 100,000 of Pfizer’s through COVAX.

 “It’s critical that richer countries share more vaccines with Bangladesh in the coming days and weeks to help avoid the horrors caused by COVID-19 in India,” said Sanjeev Kafely, Bangladesh head of the International Federation of Red Cross and Red Crescent Societies.